KatanaGraph/katana/README.md

 - `libgalois` contains the source code for the shared-memory Galois library, e.g., runtime, graphs, worklists, etc.
 - `lonestar` contains the Lonestar benchmark applications and tutorial examples for Galois
-- `libdist` contains the source code for the distributed-memory and heterogeneous Galois library
-- `lonestardist` contains the source code for the distributed-memory and heterogeneous benchmark applications.
-Please refer to `lonestardist/README.md` for instructions on building and running these apps.
 - `tools` contains various helper programs such as graph-converter to convert between graph file formats and graph-stats to print graph properties